thibaultLe/SpectralANN/README.md

 Our generated datasets of training, validation and testing can be found under Datasets

-# Workflow to generate new data and train the network:
+# Workflow to generate new data and train a neural network:
 1) Run generatePropagators.py

    The datasets of training, validation and testing can be found under Datasets